-4 Submission of work notice

-(1) The employer of decontamination works, etc. who has received an order directly from a contractee (hereinafter referred to as "the primary contractor") should, when starting operation of works for decontamination, etc. or handling of designated contaminated soil and wastes at the workplace where the average ambient dose rate exceeds $2.5\mu Sv/h$, submit a "Notice for Works of Decontamination, etc. / Works for Handling Designated Contaminated Soil and Wastes" (Form 2) in advance, to the Labour Standard Inspection Office within the jurisdiction of the workplace of the primary contractor (hereinafter referred to as "the Head of the relevant Labour Standard Inspection Office").
+- (a) The method of each task in the work procedure. - (b) The workplace, waiting area, and resting area. - (c) The working hour control method. - 4.
+Submission of work notice - (1) The employer of decontamination work, etc. who has received an order directly from a contractee (hereinafter referred to as "the primary contractor") should, when starting operation of work for decontamination, etc. or handling of designated contaminated soil and waste at a workplace where the average ambient dose rate exceeds $2.5 \mu$ Sv/h, submit a "Notice for Work of Decontamination, etc. / Work for Handling Designated Contaminated Soil and Waste" (Form 2) in advance, to the Labour Standard Inspection Office within the jurisdiction of the workplace of the primary contractor (hereinafter referred to as "the Head of the relevant Labour Standard Inspection Office").
 The work notice should be submitted basically for each contract of the work.
-However, in case several discrete workplaces are included in one work contract, the work notice needs to be submitted for each workplace.

-- (2) The work notice should include the description of: - (a) Title of the work (Title of the contract of the work). - (b) Location of the workplace. - (c) Name and address of the Primary contractor. - (d) Name and address of the contractee. - (e) Duration of the work. - (f) Full name of the work leader of the work. - (g) Average ambient dose rate at the workplace. - (h) List of relevant subcontractors and approximate number of workers for decontamination works.

-5 Medical examination by medical doctors
+However, if several discrete workplaces are included in one work contract, the work notice needs to be submitted for each workplace. - (2) The work notice should include the description of: - (a) Title of the work (Title of the contract of the work). - (b) Location of the workplace. - (c) Name and address of the primary contractor. - (d) Name and address of the contractee. - (e) Duration of the work. - (f) Full name of the work leader of the work. - (g) Average ambient dose rate at the workplace. - (h) List of relevant subcontractors and approximate number of workers for decontamination work. - 5.
+Medical examination by medical doctors - Employers of decontamination work, etc. should promptly provide workers for decontamination work with a medical examination or treatment in any of the following cases: - (a) When workers received effective doses higher than the exposure dose limit. - (b) When workers inhaled or ingested radioactive materials discharged by the accident by mistake. - (c) When workers cannot decontaminate themselves to the level of less than 40

-- (1) Employers of decontamination works, etc. should promptly provide workers for decontamination works with medical examination or treatment in any of the following cases: - (a) When workers received effective doses higher than the exposure dose limit. - (b) When workers inhaled or ingested radioactive materials discharged by the accident by mistake. - (c) When workers cannot decontaminate themselves to the level of less than 40Bq/cm2 by washing and cleaning after being contaminated by radioactive materials discharged by the accident. - (d) When a wound is contaminated with radioactive materials discharged by the accident. - (2) Application of the above (1)-(b) is limited only to the cases in which a certain degree of internal exposure is envisaged.
-For example, if workers are buried in a large amount of soil and sand, etc. in an accident, etc., and the results of their nasal smear test, etc. show a contamination level over the criterion, or if workers swallow a large amount of soil, sand or contaminated water, etc.
+Bq/cm by washing and cleaning after being contaminated by radioactive materials discharged by the accident.

+- (d) When a wound is contaminated with radioactive materials discharged by the accident. - (2) Application of the above (1)-(b) is limited only to cases in which a certain degree of internal exposure is envisaged.
+For example, if workers are buried in a large amount of soil and sand, etc. in an accident, etc., and the results of their nasal smear test, etc. show a contamination level over the criterion, or if workers swallow a large amount of soil, sand or contaminated water, etc. - (3) When an employer of decontamination work, etc. contracts a portion of decontamination work to a contractor, the employer should direct the contractor to inform its workers that when those who are engaged in decontamination work fall under any of (a) to (d) of (1), they need to be immediately examined or treated by a doctor.